Cybersecurity is a common topic among consumers and businesses alike.

 As we continue to spend more of our lives in the digital world, we’re all looking for ways to keep ourselves, and our data secure.
 Unfortunately, while digital transformation unlocks countless opportunities for better communication, innovation, and productivity, it also paves the way for new forms of cybersecurity attacks.

 The consistent effort to secure the digital environment has driven an ever-growing cybersecurity market.
 By 2028, experts predict the industry will be worth around $372.04 billion.
-Already, the space stands at a value of around $179.96 billion as of 2021.
+Already, the space stood at a value of around $179.96 billion as of late 2021.

 These cybersecurity statistics will tell you everything you need to know about the landscape.

 - Cybersecurity market size is growing at around 10.9% CAGR worldwide

 - The 2020 pandemic caused a significant uptick in cybercrime and phishing.